gcallah/BookReviews/schroeder.md

 one law for the United States and other states of which it approves, and another law for all the rest."
 92

-S's anti-utopianism emerges again when he declares:
+S's anti-utopianism emerges when he declares:
 "The idea of eliminating all evil regimes that might use weapons of mass destruction or let terrorist use them is impossible and counter-productive, a bad dream."
 95

-## A Papier-Mache' Fortress

-The fifth chapter of this book, "A Papier-Mache' Fortress," is an odd inclusion.
+The fifth chapter of the book, "A Papier-Mache' Fortress," is an odd inclusion.
 It is a lengthy, highly critical, and quite interesting review of Philip Bobbit's book, *The Shield of Achilles*.
 While valuable in itself, the review did not seem to have much to do with "America's fatal leap."

-## International Order and Its Current Enemies

-But besides criticizing the leadership that has led U.S. foreign policy in this sad direction, S. exhorts the American people, who have accepted these policies, to "overcom[e] the ignorance, provincialism, self-absorption, and self-satisfaction that now handicaps the United States for [international] leadership."
+In "International Order and Its Current Enemies," S. again makes the case that the U.S. is risking severe damage to an international order that the country itself depends upon for its well being.
+Besides criticizing the leadership that has led U.S. foreign policy in this sad direction, S. exhorts the American people, who have accepted these policies, to "overcom[e] the ignorance, provincialism, self-absorption, and self-satisfaction that now handicaps the United States for [international] leadership."
 119

 ## For Shame

-The essay "For Shame" addresses the revelations that were emerging at that time about torture occurring in various US detention facilities, particularly those in Iraq, but, as S contends, more broadly "a Gulag Archipelago of detention camps and interrogation centers."
+The essay "For Shame" addresses the revelations that were emerging at the time of its writing (2004) about torture occurring in various US facilities, particularly those in Iraq, but, as S contends, more broadly "a Gulag Archipelago of detention camps and interrogation centers."
 122

-S. characterizes the  Bush administration's response to these revelations as meaning that "a few obvious culprits will be punished, a few mid-level superiors reprimanded or demoted, dangerous questions held at bay at hearings, a commission possibly named to study the problems, administrative changes promised, and then the administration, denying involvement and responsibility, will move on to other things to distract the public."
-And then he declares:
+S. says that the Bush administration's response to these revelations indicates that "a few obvious culprits will be punished, a few mid-level superiors reprimanded or demoted, dangerous questions held at bay at hearings, a commission possibly named to study the problems, administrative changes promised, and then the administration, denying involvement and responsibility, will move on to other things to distract the public."
+(And his prediction proved accurate.)
-"They must not get away with this."
-120

-As S. insists, "This was not an isolated incident caused by a few bad apples" 121 Instead, the very character of the American war against Iraq, justified by the idea that anything we need to do to stamp out terrorism is justified, was exactly the justification adopted by the people doing the torturing.
+As S. insists, "This was not an isolated incident caused by a few bad apples" 121 Instead, the very character of the American war against Iraq, based on the idea that anything we need to do to stamp out terrorism is justified, was exactly the justification adopted by the people doing the torturing.